Zero Waste Dish Soap: 10 Brands For Clean Plates & A Clean Planet

 Their ingredients are all natural (no fragrance oils) and they use some certified organic ingredients.
 When they went through the certification process of becoming a B Corp, they found that 27.5% of their raw materials are certified Organic and 45% are Non-GMO verified.

 They do use palm oil in their soaps, certified by the Roundtable on Sustainable Palm Oil.
 One of their goals is to go palm oil free.

 The name Sea Witch comes specifically from their commitment to “keep the world’s waters healthy”.
 That’s why they use solar panels and purchase green energy to make their products.

 Sea Witch Botancials are the very first brand we’ve come across that has released a Sustainability Report.
-Very impressive!
-See the 2018 report here.
+See their report here.